Shashank-Jha/redis-lite/README.md

-# RedisLite - A Work-in-Progress Simple Redis Clone
+# RedisLite - A Simple Redis Clone

 `RedisLite` is a basic implementation of simple, lightweight in-memory key-value store built in `Java`, inspired by Redis.
 The purpose of this project is to understand how Redis works and how basic commands are implemented.
 It currently supports a subset of Redis commands and is designed for learning purposes.